 Dick Schwartz Demonstrates How to Minimize Reactivity

-When a deeply troubled client begins a first session feeling out of control, shifting erratically through different mood states, then periodically going numb, many therapists may experience a sense of dread at the prospect of working with a borderline client.
+When a troubled, possibly borderline, client begins a first session feeling out of control, shifting erratically through different mood states, then periodically going numb, many therapists experience a sense of dread.

-According to Dick Schwartz, originator of the Internal Family Systems model, our effectiveness in working with borderline clients is less about them than our capacity to tolerate our own reactive inner “parts.”
+According to Dick Schwartz, originator of the Internal Family Systems model, effectiveness in working with clients like these is less about them than about our capacity to tolerate our own reactive inner “parts.”